RayBerry01/MPDemo/README.md

 * Uses Async image for image loads
 * Uses Lazy Grids
 * No Cocoapods or 3rd party libraries needed
-* Network Error handling in place
+* Network Error handling in place in NetworkService
+* Basic XCTests in place using MockService
 * URL caching set in AppDelegate for Async Image loads
 * Rotation fixed to portrait
 * Light and Dark mode colors - set in Assets
-* Designed for iPhones only - more work to set up on iPads
+* Designed for iPhones only - more work to set up on iPads - ran out of time
+* XCUITests started using BDD/GWT syntax

 ## Screens